s-go/th-review-helpfulness/docs/thesis_helpfulness.md

 * No clear separation of search and experience goods
 	* books: non-fiction vs. novels
 	* electronics: laser printers vs. MP3 players
-* "approaches relying on discourse markers are not applicable for identifying argumentative discourse structures in documents which do not follow a standardized form" (Stab and Gurevych 2014)
-	* → rather Argumentation mining than discourse analysis?
 * automatic parsing
 	* only explicit
 	* partly incorrect annotations